robolex-app/public_ts/packages/sure/README.md

 `transform` https://zod.dev/?id=transform

 You'll also encounters lots of interesting issues related to how these 3 methods combine with each other.

+## Type for the `errors`

+The type of which type of "errors" you can receive is usually not enforced.

+This library takes a different approach and considers errors as first class citizens.
+That was the main reason the function `bad` isn't called `error` since it's not something I like to throw, it's something I want to know and understand.

 ## The core library in this: